Read our lab’s philosophy and culture

 Interests: Circuit and molecular mechanisms underlying neuropsychiatric disorders.

-Hobbies: Jiu jitsu, baking, diving
+Hobbies: Jiu jitsu, baking, and diving.

 Kuldeep (He/Him)